lloyd-g-w/vox/README.md

 An experimental voxel engine written in OCaml, using [Vulkan](https://www.vulkan.org/) for rendering and [SDL2](https://www.libsdl.org/) for windowing and input.

-> ⚠️ Early work in progress — currently smoke tests for the Vulkan bindings and
-> SDL rendering, not yet a game.

 ## Dependencies

 ### OCaml packages